Applying machine learning to analyze medical images

-Currently I am a Computing Science PhD student at Simon Fraser University working under the supervision of Dr. Ghassan Hamarneh in the Medical Image Analysis Lab.
-My research focuses largely on analyzing skin lesions.
-Methodology-wise, I have been struck by the successes of deep learning in a variety of computer-vision problems, and now focus on approaches using deep neural networks.
+In the summer of 2019, I completed my PhD in Computing Science at Simon Fraser University working under the supervision of Dr. Ghassan Hamarneh in the Medical Image Analysis Lab.
+My main research application is on analyzing skin lesions.
+Methodology-wise, I mostly focus on approaches using deep neural networks.
 I’ve also had the pleasure of being a part of the Image Guided Robotic Surgery team, where we developed an approach to detect tumor in ultrasound videos.

-Previously I was a student at Vancouver Island University where I completed my Bachelor’s of Computing Science.
-During my undergrad I had the opportunity to do a co-op with the fine folks at Fisheries and Oceans Canada (DFO) where we worked on systems to help organize otolith (fish ear-bone) thermal mark information.
+Previously I was a student at Vancouver Island University, where I completed my Bachelor’s of Computing Science.
+During my undergrad I had the opportunity to do a co-op with the fine folks at Fisheries and Oceans Canada (DFO), and worked on systems to help organize otolith (fish ear-bone) thermal mark information.

-If time allows and my skills match well, I do occasional contract/tutoring/consulting work for private individuals and organizations in government and industry.
+I have done occasional contract/tutoring/consulting work for private individuals and organizations in government and industry.

 Please feel free to contact me on LinkedIn:

 updated outdated working copy of my résumé in a fun web format here.